philcockfield/meteor-package-paths/README.md

       /server
       /shared

-From within your package folder, generate the file listing for the `package.json` with:
+To see the available commands, from within your package folder:

+    $ package --help

+To create a fresh `package.js` file with all the correct `api.add_files` entries:

+    $ package create

+To update an existing `package.js` file:

+    $ package update

+And to update your appo's entire set of packages:

+    $ cd my-app/packages
-    package js
+    $ package update-all

+Note, this will not effect any packages that have been sym-linked into your app.

-This will emit the `api.add_files` listing for your package taking into account any sprokets style comment directives you may have within any of the files.
+Resulting `package.js` files will contain the `api.add_files` listing for your package taking into account any sprokets style comment directives you may have within any of the files.

 The default load order is deepest to shallowest.
 Use the comment directives to override